EvotecIT/OfficeIMO/README.md

 - If you see something that works not the way I think it works - please open an issue/submit PR

 I hope you get the drift?
 If it's bad - open an issue/fix it!
 I don't know what I'm doing!
+The main thing is - it has to work with .NET Framework 4.7, .NET Standard 2.0 and up

 ## Examples